 Medtronic’s newest automated insulin delivery system, the MiniMed 780G, has received the CE-Mark, which means it will become available this fall in select European countries

-Medtronic that the MiniMed 780G device has been given CE-Marking, meaning that it’s now approved in Europe for people with diabetes ages 7-80 years old.
+Medtronic recently announced that the MiniMed 780G device has been given CE-Marking, meaning that it’s now approved in Europe for people with diabetes ages 7-80 years old.
 Medtronic plans to begin selling the MiniMed 780G in some European countries as early as this fall.

 The Medtronic MiniMed 780G is a second-generation automated insulin delivery (AID) system.
 It’s a major upgrade from the MiniMed 670G – in addition to automatic adjustment of basal insulin rates every five minutes, the new features include:

 Built-in correction bolus capability

 An adjustable target glucose level down to 100 mg/dl (an improvement over the 670G’s fixed 120 mg/dl)